 4. Everything Else

 Other opportunities for ministry continue to fill some gaps in our schedule while we continue to try and get the balance right (always a prayer request!)
-So Peter does visit a few other churches to preach, speaks at Christian Unions in universities, does training days for UCCF staff, speaks at conferences/retreats/Bible schools, and is involved in the leadership of a part-time training programme called Pillars (see pillars-training.org).
+So Peter does visit a few other churches to preach, speaks at Christian Unions in universities, does training days for UCCF staff, speaks at conferences/retreats/Bible schools, and is the leader of the BIble Teachers & Preachers Networks at the European Leadership Forum.